h-bryant/funcsim/docs/overview.rst

 data (here, called ``myhist``), with a first dimension named ``steps`` and a second dimension named ``variables``, that we will pass to ``simulate`` via an argument named ``hist0``.
-Then, a simulation reflecting 10 time steps can be performed thusly:
+Then, a simulation reflecting 10 time steps can be performed:

 .. code-block:: python

-    out = fs.recdyn(f=step, hist0=myhist, nsteps=10)
+    out = fs.simulate(f=step, hist0=myhist, nsteps=10)

 The output is again a 3-dimensional ``xarray.DataArray`` instance, with